 Krisann danced for 15 years at PCDA (formerly Strausbaugh Dance Center), and she competed for 10 years, during which time she won numerous awards for solo, duo, trio and group dances.
 She performed with Northwest Florida Ballet for 3 years, and performed in the NWFB Nutcracker for 5 years.
 She also performed in the Moscow Ballet Nutcracker for 4 years.

 Lacy grew up at Panama City Dance Academy and started dancing at age 3.
-She danced for 11 years and participated on PCDA’s company team for 8 years where she won numerous awards for solos, duos, and group dances.
-She has previous teaching experience of 4 years and choreographed group pieces for a competition team.
+She danced for 11 years and was a member of PCDA’s company team for 8 years where she won numerous awards for solos, duos, and group dances.
+She has previous teaching experience of 4 years and choreographed pieces for recreational and competitive dancers.
 Her choreography won multiple overall awards and judge’s choice awards.
-Lacy auditioned and landed a role in “Dancin’, it’s on”, as a dancer which was filmed locally in 2013.
+Lacy auditioned and landed a role in “Dancin’, It’s On”, as a dancer which was filmed locally in 2013.
 She has also attended conventions and workshops taught by well-known dancers throughout her years as a student and as an instructor.